2019 International Conference on Social Computing, Behavioral-Cultural Modeling, & Prediction and Behavior Representation in Modeling and Simulation

 - A novel simulation that supports reasoning about patterns in the opiod crisis that uses empirical data to either instantiate the model or to confirm some of the results.

 In addition, a strong entry should be well-written and provide some level of creativity in its use of or combination of data.

 What to Submit

-Challenge Paper: A paper describing the project.
-This should be a maximum of 10 pages, including references.
+- Challenge Paper: A paper describing the project.
+This should be a maximum of 10 pages including references and figures.
 This should define: